ISC-Lab/sok_artifact/README.md

 No specific hardware is required.

 ### Software Requirements
 We use the Mamba Python environment with the anaconda package installed from the anaconda channel (which installs all the required packages).
 Additionally, `scikit-learn=1.2` is required.
 The Python version is 3.9.19.
 Directions to set up the environment can be found below.
+For those who do not wish to use Mamba, a `requirements.txt` file is included (but Python 3.9 is still required).

 The datasets required for the artifact are in the `sok_artifact` folder along with the required py file or Jupyter notebook.